 Conclusion

-In the digital age, silence can indeed be golden in crisis management.
+Effective social media crisis communication is crucial for airlines to protect their brand reputation and maintain customer loyalty.
 By knowing when and how to use silence strategically, airlines can navigate the turbulent waters of digital crises with grace and emerge stronger on the other side.

 However, it's not about staying silent indefinitely.
 It's about finding the right balance between listening and responding, between action and inaction.
 As the digital landscape continues to evolve, so too must our strategies for crisis management.